Providing free legal information and representation to the low income community since 1969.

 ** NOTE: Consent is invalid when adults cause non-trivial bodily harm (fist fight or brawl), and intended to cause the harm. **

 Whether or not there is consent depends on the facts of the situation.
 In a trial, the Crown (the prosecution) must prove that the person who was assaulted did not consent to being touched.
 Consent can be either express, which means the person who was touched actually said they could be touched, or implied, which means the person who was touched showed by their actions that the touching was OK.
 It must be reasonable that there was actually consent.
 It may be implied that the touching was consensual if, in the facts of the situation, the reasonable person would assume that consent had been given.
 However, for consent to be implied the facts must give some support to the accused’s belief that they had consent.

-If is drunk and assaults someone on purpose, they are not excused jsut because they were drunk when it happened.
-As a matter of public policy people will generally not be allowed to use drunkenness as a defence to an intentional assault.
+If an individual is drunk and assaults someone on purpose, they are not excused just because they were drunk when it happened.
+As a matter of public policy, people will generally not be allowed to use drunkenness as a defence to an intentional assault.